rodrick160/UserVault/UserVaultServer/DOCUMENTATION.md

 ```

 > [!NOTE]
-> The Signal is only available after the player's profile has been successfully loaded.
+> The `Signal` is only available after the player's profile has been successfully loaded.
 > It does not fire for the initial load of the profile's data.
-> For initial data handling, other methods like directly retrieving the player's data upon profile load should be considered.
+> For initial data handling, other methods like [`BindToValue()`](https://github.com/rodrick160/UserVault/blob/main/UserVaultServer/DOCUMENTATION.md#bindtovalue) should be considered.

-## BindPlayerData
+## BindToValue

 ### Description
 Invokes a callback function with the current value of a specified key immediately upon binding, and then again each time that key's value
-updates inthe player's profile.
+updates in the player's profile.

 ### Parameters
 - `player: Player` - The player whose data is being monitored.